Guide to Medical Coding Certification

 Certified Coding Specialist – Physician-based (CCS-P)

-The CCS-P has similar requirements to the CCS but is specific to those working in physician offices, group practices, or clinics rather than hospitals.
+The CCS-P certification has similar requirements to the CCS but is specific to those working in physician offices, group practices, or clinics rather than hospitals.

 Medical Coding Certification Programs

-Although most medical coding certifications do not require that applicants have a specific academic degree, those prospective medical coders who want to increase their value—particularly at the entry-level—may want to consider an accredited college program.
+Although most medical coding certifications do not require that applicants have a specific academic degree, those prospective medical coders who want to increase their value—particularly at the entry level—may want to consider an accredited college program.

-Many colleges and universities offer professional certificates in medical coding, which are separate from the certification outlined above.
-Bachelor’- or master’s-level degrees in medical coding are not available, as such, but many schools offer relevant degrees such as health information technology (HIT) or health information management (HIM) which do include foundational courses in medical coding and billing.
-Following are a few of the top medical coding programs that can provide a strong academic basis for medical coding professionals.
+Many colleges and universities offer professional certificates in medical coding, separate from the certification outlined above.
+In addition, not every school offers bachelor’s or master’s degrees in medical coding.
+Still, schools may provide relevant degrees such as health information technology (HIT) or health information management (HIM), including foundational medical coding and billing courses.

 California State University San Bernardino